NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `agent_position` ([VectorFloatConfig](#VectorFloatConfig) or list of
 [VectorFloatConfig](#VectorFloatConfig)): Determines the position of the agent.
 Default: Random
+- `movement` (bool, or list of bools): Whether the agent should move around.
+Default: true
 - `movement_bounds` (list of [VectorFloatConfig](#VectorFloatConfig))
 points to generate a polygon that bounds the agents random movement.
 If the polygon has an area of 0, no movement will occur.
 Polygons with